 - Volunteering at a place where they should normally pay you to work (ie. a commercial greenhouse) is not within the spirit of this "time charity" volunteerism, but we will make exceptions for students who want to pursue unpaid internships for personally strategic reasons.

-Once you have completed you courses and submitted your volunteer hours, you can request access to the exam materials.
+Once you have completed the courses and submitted your volunteer hours, you can request access to the exam materials.

-The Master Gardener exam is both an exam and a training exercise.
+The Master Gardener exam is both an test of your knowledge as well as a training exercise.
 It consists of 100 multiple choice questions and is open-book (but not open internet).
 The exam is set up to allow you to take it as many times as you wish.
-The questions will randomize each time and the computer will remember your highest grade.
+The questions will randomize each time you take it, and the program will remember your highest grade.
 This means that you can practice with it as many times as you want until you feel really comfortable with the content.
-Once your grade is above 70%, you're considered to have completed this exam though you're welcome to keep using the training tool to hone your knowledge.
+Once your grade is above 70%, you're considered to have completed this exam, though you're welcome to keep using the training tool to hone your knowledge.

 Scholarships

-The only prerequisite is an interest in gardening, basic literacy and basic computer skills.
-Our online courses are offered on Canvas and our live-stream courses are offered on Zoom.
+The only prerequisite is an interest in gardening, basic literacy, and some basic computer skills.
+Our online courses are offered on Canvas, a simple-to-use online learning platform, and our live-stream courses are offered via Zoom.

-This is an ongoing registration program, which means you can register anytime and complete courses at your own pace.
+This is an ongoing registration program, which means you may register anytime and complete courses at your own pace.

 We may accept transfer credits from other appropriate courses.
 This is on a case-by-case basis.
 Note that course credit eligibility expires after ten years.